raycast5/holbertonschool-AirBnB_clone/README.md

 ```
 Using help + any of the commands listed above will give you a description of each of the commands.

-- Non Interactive Mode
-Using the command interpreter in non interactive mode is possible:
+- Non Interactive Mode: Using the command interpreter in non interactive mode is possible:
 ```
 $echo "show Amenity c4bf43ae-35e9-4d6d-bb7f-b3ca1ca86acd" | ./console.py
 (hbnb)